 The Search is On

 As some of you may know, I’m in search of a hobby and thrifting has crossed my mine once or twice.
-I go through periods where i like watching the fashion videos on YouTube and at one point I watched a lot of thrifting videos.
-There is some serious skill in thrifting.
+I go through periods where i like watching the fashion videos on YouTube and at one point I watched a lot of online thrifting videos.
+There is some serious skill in this particular activity.
 You have to know what to look for, where to look and how to be patient because some of these thrift stores have a lot of items packed tightly together.
+Some stores even have bins upon bins filled with clothes like Goodwill Outlets.
 Going through each item individually takes some dedication.
-I enjoyed watching people find all kinds of unique items and some items were even brand new.
-Apparently Value Village is widely popular among thrift shoppers and it seems similar to Savers, which is around my area.
+I enjoyed watching people find all kinds of unique items and outfits.
+Some items were even brand new.
+Apparently Value Village is widely popular among thrift shoppers and one of the good thrifting stores.
+It seems similar to Savers, which is around my area.

 I’ve always heard of Savers especially while being in theater when costumes where in need for a show.
 Walking into the store, I had high expectations for myself based off of what I’ve seen people find and what people have told me they found.
 It was a bit overwhelming if I’m being honest because there were so many items at that one location.
 Saver’s system of organizing everything was easy to follow though.
 They have it all separated out by clothing type with shoes and accessories on the side.
-Savers also carries books and home decorations that can be purchased also.
-There is also a certain system they use with their colored tags.
-Depending on the day you go, some tags are discounted more then others.
+Savers also carries books and home decorations that can be purchased.
+There is a certain system they use with their colored tags.
+Depending on the day you go, some tags are discounted more than others.
 My main find from my visit to Savers were graphic tees.
-I did find a cassette tape of Mariah Carey’s debut album at a thrift store, I should of bought it.
+I did find a cassette tape of Mariah Carey’s debut album once at a thrift store, I should of bought it despite the fact that I have no tape player in sight.

 There’s an App for Everything